codemasterdev/team-profile-generator/README.md

 After the end of the manager information prompt, you will be given a choice: add an engineer, add an intern, or finish building the team (thus rendering the HTML from your given list of employees).

 You're finished!
-Go to your `/dist` directory and you will find your `index.html` landing page, along with a `css.style` file, which is fully editable if so desired.
+Go to your `/dist` directory and you will find your `index.html` landing page, along with a `css.style` file, which is fully editable if so desired. **Be mindful that Bootstrap was used and imported to create the mobile-responsive flex layout.** Bootstrap can, however, be easily overriden by adding CSS properties to classes of the same name (as has already been done).

 > *NOTE: To overwrite your team profile with a new one, launch the application and fill out the prompts again.
 The `index.html` file will be automatically overriden with the new information.*